electron/llm/README.md

 # @electron/llm

-This module makes it easy for developers to prototype local-first applications interacting with local large language models (LLMs).
+This module makes it easy for developers to prototype local-first applications interacting with local large language models (LLMs), especially in chat contexts.

 It aims for an API surface similar to Chromium's `window.AI` API, except that you can supply any GGUF model.
 Under the hood, `@electron/llm` makes use of [node-llama-cpp](https://github.com/withcatai/node-llama-cpp).
 Our goal is to make use of native LLM capabilities in Electron _easier_ than if you consumed a Llama.cpp implementation directly - but not more feature-rich.
+Today, this module provides a reference implementation of `node-llama-cpp` that loads the model in a utility process and uses Chromium Mojo IPC pipes to efficiently facilitate streaming of responses between the utility process and renderers.
+If you're building an advanced app with LLM, you might want to use this module as a reference for your process architecture.

 `@electron/llm` is an experimental package.
 The Electron maintainers are exploring different ways to support and enable developers interested in running language models locally - and this package is just one of the potential avenues we're exploring.
 It's possible that we'll go in a different direction.
 Before using this package in a production app, be aware that you might have to migrate to something else!